Towards a future space-based, highly scalable AI infrastructure system design: Methods

 For this feasibility study, we determined promising-looking formation flight patterns by starting from the basic Hill-Clohessy-Wiltshire approximation, then mostly handling the adjustments needed to apply them to a sun-synchronous cluster orbit perturbatively, and obtaining results via numerical simulation.
 Care needs to be taken to retain good control of numerical accuracy.
 With a model that only involves accelerations with numerically benign behavior, computing orbits to centimeter accuracy vs. orbital diameters of order-of-magnitude $10^7$ meters requires results to be correct to at least 9 decimal digits.
 While the discrepancy between such numerical modeling and real world physics may well be substantially larger than this accuracy target, having good numerical accuracy for models with simplified physics matters for objectives such as estimating the magnitude of some physical effect via a fully-numerical rather than a hybrid numerical-plus-perturbative approach.

-Fast and performant (such as GPU-based) floating point arithmetics generally only supports up to \texttt{binary64} floating point representations, which give us just short of 16 decimal digits of precision.
+Fast and performant (such as GPU-based) floating-point arithmetic generally only supports up to \texttt{binary64} floating-point representations, which give us just short of 16 decimal digits of precision.
 This strongly suggests use of a high order ODE integration scheme.
 For this exploration, we use the eighth-order Runge-Kutta \texttt{DOP853} method provided by SciPy's \texttt{scipy.integrate.solve\_ivp} function.